qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/gdal/vectorgeoprocessing.rst

       - Description
    *  - **Dissolved**
       - ``OUTPUT``
-      - [vector:any]
+      - [vector: any]
-      - The output mulitpart geometry layer (with dissolved geometries)
+      - The output multipart geometry layer (with dissolved geometries)